How Copilots Work: LLM Architecture, Grounding, and Intune

 Azure Monitor Agent to monitor Windows devices (1/2) – Setup

-In this blog post we want to have an closer look into an way how you can collect data from an client system to monitor them.
-With endpoint analytics Microsoft provides an very powerful way to analyse clients, remediate potential issues or also detect anomalies in the field.
-If you are interested in unaggregated and more detailed data to build custom solutions than the log analytics management agent is the right solution for you.
-This is the first part of an small series with two parts.
-In this part we will check how this service works and how to setup und in th eother part how you can work with the data.
+In this blog post we want to have a closer look into a way to collect data from client systems to monitor them.
+With endpoint analytics Microsoft provides a very powerful way to analyze clients, remediate potential issues or also detect anomalies in the field.
+If you are interested in unaggregated and more detailed data to build custom solutions then the Log Analytics management agent is the right solution for you.
+This is the first part of a small series with two parts.
+In this part we will check how this service works and how to set it up, and in the other part how you can work with the data.

 Diagram shows monitored object purpose and association.